Cheetah2210/Cheetah2210/README.md

 ---

 ## 🌍 Beyond the Workbench
   Beyond blueprints, data pipes, and physical builds, my drive is fueled by a profound appreciation for the bigger picture:

-* **The Human Tapestry:** A deep, foundational respect for the good in all people, diverse cultures, and the vast trajectory of humanity (and whatever lies beyond).
+* **I have a deep, foundational respect for the good in all people, diverse cultures, and the vast trajectory of humanity (and whatever lies beyond).
-* **Sonic Exploration:** A lifelong love for music of every imaginable genre.
-If a track has soul, rhythm, or story, it's on my playlist—even (and often especially) when I don't understand a single word of the lyrics.
+* **I have lifelong love for music of every imaginable genre, every language.
 ---

 ### 🚀 What's Next?